By Josiane Joseph

 Last thing that we should consider is this: is it healthy for people to avoid other people that have exhibited potential to cause them great harm?
 Should the answer to this question be yes, that implies that people have a right to NOT work alongside other people that are blatantly racist or that support sexual misconduct.
 Which then begs the question of whether or not “mobs” are too extreme by demanding the termination of offenders?

-This piece is in no way in support of mobs (which inherently cause harm which is never a good solution).
+This piece is in no way in support of mobs (which inherently cause harm and harm is never a good solution).
 Rather it is something borne out of reflecting on multiple conversations and grappling for understanding.
 Understanding is something that may be lacking in today’s environment where people are struggling to meet their peers on an equal plain and move towards progress.
 If we do have a mob issue, to resolve it we must first understand it.

 PS: Happy BLACK HISTORY month.